Small-Group SEL Activities to Strengthen Belonging and Relationships

-This summer and fall, many students will be reconnecting with peers and educators in-person for the first time in over a year.
-As you help create the environments that support students to reintegrate socially, small-group SEL activities (which can take place during homeroom, morning meetings, or advisory periods) are great Tier 1 or 2 interventions to focus on relationship-building as a precursor to academic learning.
+Small-group SEL activities (which can take place during homeroom, morning meetings, or advisory periods) are great Tier 1 or 2 interventions to focus on relationship-building as a precursor to academic learning.

 This toolkit includes a set of 6 facilitation guides for small-group SEL activities—complete with “how to” instructions and differentiation tips for educators.
 These low-lift strategies are designed to help promote positive relationships while building students’ SEL skills.